wobsoriano/vue-winbox/README.md

 ## Usage

-For Vue 3, the native [teleport](https://v3.vuejs.org/api/built-in-components.html#teleport) component is used.
+For Vue 3, the native [teleport](https://v3.vuejs.org/api/built-in-components.html#teleport) component is used and no other customizations required.

 ```html
 <template>